Jumpscale/Docs/MultiNode/AgentController2/Command-Syntax.md

 * id: Job ID.
 Chosen by the caller
 * gid: Grid ID
 * nid: Node ID
-* args: Command specific arguments.
+* args: Agent speicific RUN arguments (also called `runargs` in some parts of the documentation).
 * data (optional): Data string, will be fed to the sub-process over `stdin`.
 So it actually can be anything including serialized json data.
 * role: (mutual exclusive with `gid`) specifies agent role that must execute this job.
 If provided the first agent to satisfy this role will get the job.
 There is a special role `*` which means (any agent).
 * fanout: Fanout only effective when a `role` is provided.
 Basically all agents that satisfy the given role will get the job.